JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 All given functions or expressions are then called or evaluated at a given simulation time or when during simulation the given conditions become true.

 !!! warning
-    Expressions evaluate at global scope and are much slower than `SimFunction`s.
+    Evaluating expressions or symbols at global scope is much slower than using `SimFunction`s and gives a one time warning.
-    If performance is any issue, use `SimFunction`.
 See [Performance](performance.md).
+    This functionality may be removed entirely in a future version.
+(Please write an [issue](https://github.com/pbayer/Simulate.jl/issues) if you want to keep it.)

 ### Timed events